 John Mayer’s 2004 Fender Stratocaster John Mayer Signature (Black One)

-This is perhaps the guitar that John is most often associated with, at least during his most popular years.
-It was built by Fender Custom Shop master-builder John Cruz in Corona, California in late 2004 – with direct input from John, who also participated in some of the handworks.
+This is perhaps the guitar that John is most often associated with, at least during the Continuum era.
+It was built by Fender Custom Shop master-builder John Cruz in Corona, California in late 2004 – with direct input from John, who also participated in some of the handwork.
 The guitar was delivered to Mayer in November 2004.

-The guitar ended up featuring alder body and a thick C-shaped maple neck with African rosewood and all the specs taken directly from the Stevie Ray Vaughan Signature Stratocaster, which John was of course very familiar with from before (9.5” radius, 6105 jumbo frets, 25.5” scale length, 1.650”width at nut).
-The Strat was equipped with a set of Gold Schaller Die-Cast tuners with white pearloid buttons, which coincidentally were also installed on Stevie Ray Vaughan original guitar by his (now John’s) guitar tech, Rene Martinez.
+The guitar ended up featuring an alder body and a thick C-shaped maple neck with African rosewood and all the specs taken directly from the Stevie Ray Vaughan Signature Stratocaster, which John was of course very familiar with from before (9.5” radius, 6105 jumbo frets, 25.5” scale length, 1.650” width at nut).
+The Strat was equipped with a set of Gold Schaller Die-Cast tuners with white Pearloid buttons, which coincidentally were also installed on Stevie Ray Vaughan’s original guitar by his (now John’s) guitar tech, Rene Martinez.

 The body on a Strat that has a lacquer around it, normally doesn’t resonate.
 That’s sort of where the germ of the idea was.
 It wasn’t about wanting a guitar like Stevie’s – it was only in the sense that I want a guitar that doesn’t have lacquer on it — Bonnie Raitt has a guitar that has no lacquer on it, and it sounds great!
 And the early guitars are great because they only got couple of layers of paint, and one thin layer of lacquer.